 Below are a series of images of lions.
 There were lots of lions.
 Lots and lots of lions.
 Prides of lions, grown female lions, baby lions, lions everywhere with the exception of the big males.
 They must have been off to a bachelor party somewhere.

 I was a bit dismayed to find that many of lions had mange, thus their coats were spotted and not the rich golden color they should have been otherwise.
 Our guide said it was an acknowledged problem but as the lions were not endangered, the park rangers simply let them be.

 Next up, leopards.
 We were fortunate enough to go on a safari in 2004, and caught only two sightings of the rare animals.
-Those shots were far away but this trip was very different.
-Sightings were frequent and the big cats were completely at ease even though we were sometimes as close as 20 feet away with the engine running.
+Those shots were far away, but for this sightings were frequent and the big cats were completely at ease even though we were sometimes as close as 20 feet away (engine running).

 I love the big cats, but the birds caught my eye as well.
 Such colors and beauty!

 OK, one more big cat...
 We sat and watched two cheetah brothers contemplating a lunch of impala.
 We were hoping to see a chase but the impala lived to see another day, thankfully for them.

 There were animals besides the big cats, believe it or not!

 Now for the finale.
 Our guide sighted a white rhino cow with her 5-6 month old calf deep in the bush.
 We were incredibly lucky as rhino sightings are few and far between.
 FYI-"White" is a misnomer.
 The Dutch named them "Wide" Rhino which was mistranslated to "White".

 We took off through the thick brush, the jeep heaving side to side while knocking over brush and small trees.
 If the rhino even noticed this loud crashing "animal" loaded with eleven humans approaching her, you certainly couldn't tell.
 Subtle we were not.
 We got within 30 feet or so and were thrilled to experience such an extraordinary and rare sight But wait!
 There's more!